immutable-js/immutable-js/README.md

       .filter(x => x % 2).map(x => x * x);

 Once the Seq is used, it performs only the work necessary.
-In this example, no intermediate arrays are ever created, filter is called three times twice, and map is only called two times:
+In this example, no intermediate arrays are ever created, filter is called three times, and map is only called twice:

     console.log(oddSquares.get(1)); // 9